You’re probably dealing with the same challenges all expats face when signing up for home Internet in Thailand.

 Some providers offer wi-fi connections in many public spaces for their customers, such as in malls or chain restaurants.

-Once you’ve signed up for a package, installation is usually fast and professional – the whole process of setting up internet at home should take within a few days.
+Once you’ve signed up for a package, installation is usually fast and professional – the whole process of setting up the Internet at home should take within a few days.
 (In my case, True took just two days for the installation).

 Alternative Options